mharrisonbit/HealthKitReader/README.md

 - Weight (read)

 These permissions are requested when the app first launches.
 Users can manage these permissions in their device's Health app settings.

-### Android Permissions

-The app requires the following Google Fit permissions:

-- Fitness Activity Read
-- Fitness Body Read
-- Fitness Blood Glucose Read

-These permissions are requested when the app first launches.
-Users can manage these permissions in their device's Google Fit settings.

 ## Project Structure